AllanMontalvo/Small-Office-Network/README.md

 - In Office B, set DSW-B1 as the Backup Root Bridge for VLAN 20 and 40 and set DSW-B2 as the Backup Root Bridge for VLAN 10 and 99.
+-  Verify Spanning Tree configuration with "show spanning-tree active" command.

 - In all Access switches, enable PortFast and DPDU Guard on interfaces with end host.
+-Verify PortFast and DPDU Guard is enable with "show run" command and view interface F0/1 details.

 **Part 6 Static and Dynamic Routing**